og-cz/retail_demand_forecasting/README.md

 - Lead time / service level in the reorder math are placeholders, not real supply-chain numbers
 - Store/product IDs are ordinal-encoded, so this won't generalize to unseen stores or products
 - Safety stock assumes normal-distributed error; a stricter version would use quantile forecasting instead

-## Running it

-Needs `numpy pandas matplotlib seaborn scikit-learn xgboost lightgbm joblib kagglehub` (the notebook installs the last three itself if missing).
-Looks for a local CSV first, falls back to `kagglehub`.
-Final model saves to `retail_demand_forecast_model.joblib`.